chadmcrowell/linux-docker/README.md

 Docker volume and security is missing which is part of docker 101

-Now there is no limit to the timings tbh so it totally depends on you which sections you think you can fast forward and which ones you can explain a bit well.
+Now there is no limit to the timings to be honest, so it totally depends on you which sections you think you can fast forward and which ones you can explain a bit well.
 I would say minimum 3 hours would be required as docker itself is a huge topic.

 You can see this all needs to be covered for docker: https://youtube.com/playlist?list=PL5uLNcv9SibBZj30yqG01a7A4_MXSyGK3

-1 hr for linux and git  2 hour for docker IMO
-If I were you I would skip shell scirpt
+1 hr for linux and git , 2 hour for docker in my opinion If I were you I would skip shell scirpt

 https://iximiuz.com/en/posts/container-learning-path/